Batiniyya: Ismaili Batiniyya

 Sunni writers have used the term batiniyya polemically in reference to rejection of the evident meaning of scripture in favor of its bāṭin meaning.
 Al-Ghazali, a medieval Sunni theologian, used the term batiniyya pejoratively for the adherents of Isma'ilism.
 Some Shia writers have also used the term polemically.

+Sufi Batinyya

+When the Islamic world of the Fatimid dynasty entered an Ismaili age in the 10th century, Batinyya became less practiced.
+As Ismailism turned into political conflicts, the Ayyubid Kurds began their de-Ismailization of Upper Mesopotamia and beyond, reversing the Fatimid forced Ismailization policies.
+The Kurdish core of the Ayubid empire itself reverted to Sufi Sunni Islam and appropriated the Batini Ismaili beliefs into Sufi Islam.